luanngominh/meme/README.md

 # MeMe project
-This key in this project just is a example, we shouldn't use this key.
+This key in this project (rsa_key, rsa_key.pub) just is a example, we shouldn't use this key.

 Ansible playbook for installing appliance for server and pc.